 While some artists work to master their chosen genre and others may even manage to define one, Alex Whorms crafts music that is essentially a genre unto itself.
-From her beloved piano, the Hamilton singer, songwriter and screen composer flows freely and flawlessly between styles and sounds, gracefully blending classic singer-songwriter pop, jazz, rock, folk and almost anything else that strikes her fancy — while investing everything with honest tales and authentic emotions drawn from her own life and experiences.
+From her beloved piano, the Hamilton singer, songwriter and composer flows freely and flawlessly between styles and sounds, gracefully blending classic singer-songwriter pop, jazz, rock, folk, classical and almost anything else that strikes her fancy — while investing everything with honest tales and authentic emotions drawn from her own life and experiences.

 Not bad for someone who didn’t — and wouldn’t — listen to the radio until a few years ago.
 A self-described “classical music kid” who became a “musical theatre kid” in high school, Whorms went from practicing piano five hours a day to reading charts in pit bands and conducting choirs while still in her teens.
 She loved the dramatic melodies, the lyrics that told stories.
 She could handle Chopin, Rachmaninoff, Beethoven, Rodgers and Hammerstein.
 What she couldn’t handle was the Top 40.
 “I hated it,” she admits.
 “Pop music seemed so disingenuous to me when I was growing up.
 I used to have an iPod that I would listen to in the car so I didn’t have to hear the radio.
 I would go to the library, grab whatever CDs looked interesting, load them in and put them on shuffle.”